gwu-bigdata/2019-summer/README.md

 ## Books, Software and Cloud Resources

+We will also provide supplemental materials (articles, links, videos, etc.) to complement the books.

+### Books (for assigned readings)

 We have chosen several reference books for this course that cover different parts of the material.
 We will assign readings for each class from these books.
-These books are all available on [Safari Books Online](https://www.safaribooksonline.com/), and you should be able to access these resources.
+These books are available on [Safari Books Online](https://www.safaribooksonline.com/), and you should be able to access these resources.
 Our understanding is that as a GWU student, you have access to these resources.

-We will also provide supplemental materials (articles, links, videos, etc.) to complement the books.

-### Required Books (for assigned readings)

   - Benjamin Bengfort, Jenny Kim (2016). *Data Analytics with Hadoop: An Introduction for Data Scientists*.
 O’Reilly Media.
 ISBN: